This guide has details on setting up power in a new location or changing an existing service.

-Apartment style condominiums or stacked semi-detached dwelling units do not qualify as a Single Dwelling Unit.
-Electrical Homeowner Permits will not be issued for these types of units.
+- Apartment style condominiums, stacked, semi-detached and row housing dwelling units do not qualify; Electrical Homeowner Permits will not be issued for these types of units

-3) Homeowners must live in the dwelling unit and provide proof of ownership to qualify for a permit.
-Permits will not be issued for rental properties.
+- Homeowners must live in the dwelling unit and provide proof of ownership to qualify for a permit; permits will not be issued for rental properties

 Homeowners must own and occupy the property and be completing the work themselves to obtain a permit.
 Faxed or mailed in applications will not be accepted.

 - Homeowner must apply for permits in person (address listed below)